Themes in detail

 2- Low lying, coastal, soft soil countries

-Engineering Geology for a future in densely populated low lying, coastal, deltaic, soft soil countries.
+Engineering Geology for a future in densely populated low lying, coastal, deltaic, and soft soil countries.

-Focus on subsidence, coastal erosion, and flooding protection, incl. water management.
+Priority on subsidence, coastal erosion, and flood protection, including water management.

 3- Geohazards